GTPB/PDA18/pages/sdaMsqrobSimple.md

 ![Figure 7.
 MSqRob Preprocessing tab](./figs/MSqRobPreprocessing1.png)

 For MaxQuant data exclusively, there is an option to “Remove proteins only identified by site”.
 This allows for removing proteins that are only identified by peptides that carry one or more modified amino acids.
 Identification of such peptides in the background of non-modified peptides is often less reliable, and proteins only identified by such peptides are therefore removed in a typical MaxQuant-Perseus workflow.
 We offer the option to do a similar filtering in MSqRob.
 The MaxQuant's proteinGroups.txt file  is needed for this purpose.
 By default, this file can be found in the “combined/txt/” folder.
+This file can be found on the pdaData repository.
 After uploading the proteinGroups.txt file, a diagnostic plot is produced for the raw data upon log-transformation.
 Select “condition” as the color variable.
 The diagnostic plots are now colored according to spike-in condition.

 ![Figure 8.
 MSqRob Preprocessing tab upon log2 transformation](./figs/MSqRobPreprocessing2.png)